-There are some excellent resources available for those interested in learning more about the political and cultural significance of professional wrestling in the world – whether you’re just getting into pro wrestling, or a long-time fan.
-More will be added over time.
+There are some excellent videos available for those interested in learning more about the political and cultural significance of professional wrestling in the world – whether you’re just getting into pro wrestling, or a long-time fan.
+Here are a few:

 The Wrestlers is a superb series that sees hardcore musician Damian Abraham document the vibrant subcultures of pro wrestling around the world in a way that few documentarians have before — his adherence to journalistic principles in capturing these important stories without interfering or influencing the narratives is refreshing in media anywhere today, never mind in covering pro wrestling.
 This series can’t be recommended enough.
 It’s available in the UK here and North America here, but you can find it elsewhere as well.